sasagawa888/eisl/README.md

 In Linux  type "sudo make install".
 In macOS  type "sudo make install OPSYS=macos".
 In OpenBSD  type "sudo make install OPSYS=openbsd".
+You can also supply a "PREFIX=$HOME" (or wherever) argument if you want.

 After version 1.4 Windows OS is not supported.
 Please use WSL on Windows.